0riv3r/deidentify_unstructured/README.md

 In re-identification, we must provide the right header-token, otherwise the cryptography signature will fail and decryption will not be possible.

+The headers are saved in the headers.json file.
+Manage the headers using the headers.py module.

 # Cryptography & ciphers
 ## Deterministic AEAD
 Deterministic Authenticated Encryption with Associated Data